 Speaking of LinkedIn, spend some time updating and revivifying your profile.
 Even if you’re happy where you are work-wise, by reminding yourself of all you’ve achieved, you can get a better handle of where you add value to your company and feel confident about discussing a raise.
 If you can commit to socking away even a modest raise between now and mid-December, you’re going to be sitting pretty at the holiday table.

-Sometimes we're so immersed in our role at work that we can’t see where our skill set would have value at another company, another industry or for a small business that we start ourselves.
+Sometimes we’re so immersed in our role at work that we can’t see where our skill set would have value at another company, another industry or for a small business that we start ourselves.
 Book a session with a career counselor.
-You'll feel better about more lucrative job options open to you.
+You’ll feel better about more lucrative job options open to you.
 Consider making a move before the season is upon us.
-What's the best career move for ultimate wealth?
-Read more about The Easiest Way to Join the 1%.

 Is there a skill that you don’t have that you believe will increase your wealth-generating potential?
 Start acquiring it immediately, even if it means an initial outlay of cash.
 You’ll be increasing your value from the first lesson and the extra confidence learning this new skill will engender will instill you with greater confidence to make a career move, negotiate a raise or even strike out on your own.